 What inspires me

-I’ve seen this movie when I was single but it didn’t have the same effect on me now that I have my own family.
+I wasn’t married yet the first time I saw this movie, and it didn’t have the same effect on me now that I have my own family.
 Although I’m not a dog person, I love watching John and Jennifer grow together and stay together through the struggles of marriage and family life.

-Jen leaving a career she loved to focus on motherhood, and John passing up on some job opportunities while his bachelor friend Sebastian went after their “dream job” at the New York Times—the story hits close to home for us, family makers.
-The mechanics of balancing family life and career, of being present for your kids and providing for them at the same time, of moving to a different city for a job opportunity and carefully considering your children’s future while making choices.. all of these is, hands down, #truestory to many of us.
+Jen leaving a career she loved to focus on motherhood, and John passing up on some job opportunities to prioritize family—the story hits close to home for us, family makers.
+The mechanics of balancing family life and career, of being present for your kids and providing for them at the same time, of moving to a different city for a job opportunity and carefully considering your children’s future while making all of these choices.. hands down, #truestory to many of us.

-I think I may have gotten carried away writing this one, I hope you enjoyed reading this post, but most of all, I hope you take a nice long break from all your busy-ness this holiday season, prop your feet up, and enjoy watching!
+I think I may have gotten carried away writing this one!
+I hope you enjoyed reading this post, but most of all, I hope you’re able to take a nice long break from all your busy-ness this holiday season, prop your feet up, and enjoy watching!
 You never know how these movies will inspire you for the coming year. ;)